FasterXML/jackson-module-kotlin/README.md

 underlying issue is fixed.
 This allows us to know when the tested functionality has been incidentally fixed by unrelated code changes.

-See the [failing tests readme](https://github.com/FasterXML/jackson-module-kotlin/tree/master/src/test/kotlin/com/fasterxml/jackson/module/kotlin/test/failing/README.md) for more information.
+See the [tests readme](https://github.com/FasterXML/jackson-module-kotlin/tree/master/src/test/kotlin/com/fasterxml/jackson/module/kotlin/README.md) for more information.